ThibautMasnin/EDT_Project/README.md

 Controller: apply business logic to inject data into view, each time controller gets the data from model View:display content

+each form post request should includes 2 embedded hidden inputs with name="controller" and name="action" routes in the header will point to responding controller and action(method)

 edt.db- Table users
 Manually insert a record for admin (username:admin, password:123456)